-BCI and QuadReal cost recoveries:

-Third party costs that are attributable to the Fund are charged to the Fund.
-Other costs initially borne by BCI and QuadReal are recovered from the Fund.
-BCI and QuadReal cost recoveries and the corresponding payable are disclosed in the Fund's Statement of Comprehensive Income and Statement of Financial Position, respectively.
+The Fund is charged cost recoveries from BCI and QuadReal for fund management costs that include indirect costs initially paid by BCI and QuadReal.
+BCI and QuadReal cost recoveries and the corresponding payable are disclosed as Fund manager cost recoveries in the Fund's Statement of Comprehensive Income and Statement of Financial Position.